-Precondition of Examination

-Type of Examination Duration of Examination (if written or oral exam)
+Precondition of Examination Type of Examination Duration of Examination (if written or oral exam) Term Paper The examination is given once a year in winter semester.

-Term Paper

 Composition of Module Mark

 Composition of Module Mark

 The Term Paper consists of various tasks.
 The precise composition of the overall mark will be announced at the beginning of the semester